hamzazk0/hamzazk0.github.io/_posts/2022-10-19-dell-tower-receiving.md

 H: 2x Xeon E5-2960

-A:
+A: 2x Xeon E5-2960

 Q: Hardware memory configuration

 H: 64GB between two CPUs

-A:
+A: 64GB between two CPUs mixed sticks (6 slots per CPU).

 Q: Hardware storage configuration

 H: 8x2TB (Note: Pictures look like its a 12 bay chassis)

-A: All present, status unknown
+A: All present, all working

 Q: Noise Level when running

 H: Loud at PSU at startup and then slows down

-A:
+A: Matches expectation, usuable in the same room.
+There are 6 fans (4 front, 2 rear) in the case all 92mm (probably) custom brackets and shroud

 Q: What is the CPU upgrade path?

 H: no known upgrade path

-A:
+A: unknown, check motherboard chipset.

 Q: What is the Memory upgrade path?

 H: Fill extra slots up to 768GB

-A:
+A: The ideal upgrade configuration is 96GB at (6x16GB) for the triple channel memory configuration of the Xeon CPUs.

 Q: Add extra expansion through PCIE

 H: 10GB networking, GPU for extra processing

-A:
+A: Upgrade for PCIE drives (separation from raid card)

 ## Notes